bhardwaj-gaurav/Prediction_Concrete_compressive_strength/README.md

 # Prediction of Concrete Compressive Strength

 **Overview**
-This project focuses on predicting the compressive strength of concrete based on its material composition using **MULTIPLE LINEAR REGRESSION**.
-The model is trained on a real world dataset from UCI, simulating a practical applications in civil engineering and material testing.
+This project focuses on predicting the compressive strength of concrete based on its material composition using two approaches:

+**Linear Regression** – as a baseline statistical model
+**XGBoost Regression** – for advanced machine learning performance

+The dataset is sourced from the UCI Machine Learning Repository and reflects real-world applications in civil engineering and material testing.

 **Dataset**
 **Source :** https://archive.ics.uci.edu/dataset/165/concrete+compressive+strength